sheenamt/msings/README.rst

 5. msi_intervals : MSI interval file (see example under "doc/mSINGS_TCGA.intervals")  - file for internal program use.
 User makes this using msi formatter script.

-Please note that both your reference genome and bed files MUST follow the same naming convention that chromosomes are numbered numerically or with "X" or "Y" - other names are not supported.
+Please note that both your reference genome and bed files MUST follow the same naming convention of chromosomes (ie "chr1" or just "1", without the "chr" prefix).
+Chromosomes are numbered numerically, or as "X" or "Y" - other chromsome names are not supported.

 Output files:
 -------------